gurrenm3/BTD-Mod-Helper/Wiki/Localization.md

 ### Export Localization Button

-Mod Helper 3.2 added a new button in the Mods Menu to export a mod's localization to a json file, which can be edited to change its supported displayed text for your language
+Mod Helper adds a new button in the Mods Menu to export a mod's localization to a json file, which can be edited to change its supported displayed text for your language

 - This goes to a newly added subfolder `Mods/BloonsTD6 Mod Helper/Localization/[Language]`